How to Do Dynamic Planks: 9 Bodyweight Exercises to Spice Things Up

 Your hands stay in place and your feet do the walking.
 Don’t worry if you cannot walk your feet all the way to your hands, go as far as you can.
 But, be sure to really lift your hips up (pretend like someone is pulling you by a string up from your tailbone) in order to best challenge your abs and inch your feet closer to your hands.

-Try these out and let us know which one is your favorite in the comments below.
-And to add more variety to your workout, check out these 6 squat variations you can add to your leg day routine.
+Try out dynamic planks today!
+And to add more variety to your workout, check out these 12 squat variations you can add to your leg day routine.